UMassCDS/PubScraper/README.md

 - Why is the data.txt input to the TheScraper.py generated manually?
 What did does it contain and how does that data contribute to the rest of the scraper's behaviour?
 Why does the code read the whole file but only use the last line for creating the query?
 - How certain are we about the search query formulation?
 Is it getting the results that you want?
 What is "town" providing in the search query string?
 Actually trying out the query on https://pubmed.ncbi.nlm.nih.gov/advanced/ would be helpful.
 - Key terms: Why not use the [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) terms from each PubMed paper?
+- What's the importance of obtaining the full text?
+Scraping screenshots to OCR seems more unreliable than trying to grab full text via HTML or even PDFs directly from PubMed when available.
+Many publishers (Wiley) are using the "Verify you are human" checkboxes or other pop ups that block scrapers

 ## TODO